GaurishHaveFun/Internship-Tracker1/Tracker/README.md

 - I think the project could benefit from more CSS/Tailwind.
 I felt that some of our UI/UX were kind of barebones in terms of customization.
 Hopefully, in the future, we can maybe add custom tailwind and CSS components to liven up the frontend and UI/UX.

 - Lastly, I think we could improve on the backend of this project.
 Some of the API's are quite janky in terms of rate limits and request limits.
 The LLM API had a token API that we had to work around.
 I think we could've added some test functions that could help monitor those issues, as most of those API services provide documentation on how add those monitoring (rates/request/token) services.
 In addition, we could've done a better job of using NextAuth and used auth() instead of useSession().
 This would've made our session processing across client and server side much easier and more uniform.

-## Acknowledgements
-- kudos to Dr. Diane Stephens for an invaluable, fun, and eye-opening semester of web-programming